 “The biggest driving force for the circular supply chain is the consumer.
 There are some impositions that are coming from the federal government on particular products that must be recycled, but the biggest driver is going to be the consumer.
 So, when you’re thinking about circular supply chain, think about your customer experience, bring those departments in and talk about how you guys can come together and figure this thing out.
 It’s going to take more collaboration between parties.
 Collaboration is the future of business.”

-Sarah Barnes-Humphrey is best-known as the host of the popular Let’s Talk Supply Chain Podcast (LTSC) and The Trade Squad channel on YouTube.
-She’s been named one of the Top 100 Most Influential Women in Canadian Supply Chain.
+Sarah Barnes-Humphrey is best-known as the host of the popular Let’s Talk Supply Chain Podcast (LTSC) and The SC, Supply Chain TV channel on YouTube.
+She’s been named one of the Top 100 Global Women Leaders in Supply Chain.

 Rosemary Coates on Transparency